Shop online

-Organic agriculture was developed as a safe and sustainable farming system, to produce healthy crops and livestock without causing damage to environment.
-The use of genetically modified organisms is prohibited, as is the use of artificial chemical fertilisers and pesticides on the land, since they are harmful to the environment.
+This is why organic agricultural was developed, and why farmers have been increasingly encouraged to convert to its practice.
+It is designed to be a safe and sustainable farming system, intended to produce healthy crops and livestock without causing damage to environment.
+The use of genetically modified organisms is also prohibited, as is the use of artificial chemical fertilisers and pesticides on the land due to their harmful effect to wildlife and the environment.

 Put simply, organic farming could perhaps be described as using methods of crop and animal husbandry that work in harmony with nature as opposed to dominating it.
 Using safer methods to develop healthy fertile soil and growing a mixture of crops, the farm remains biologically balanced.
 This in turn encourages a wide variety of beneficial insects and wildlife that will act as natural predators to crop pests and enrich the soil with micro-organisms.